NCAS-CMS/cfa-conventions/source/cfa.md

   directionality (i.e. the sense in which it increasing) as its corresponding aggregated dimension;

-* the entirety of the fragment's data contributes to the aggregated data;
+* the fragment has the same physical units as the aggregated variable;

-* the fragment has the same physical units as the aggregated variable.
+* any other fragment attributes, and associated metadata variables associated with the fragment (such as coordinate variables) are ignored.

 In limited circumstances, however, a fragment may deviate from these requirements, providing that it is possible to unambiguously convert